1915 Oregon Webfoots football team

-The 1915 Oregon Webfoots football team represented the University of Oregon in the 1915 college football season.
+The 1915 Oregon Webfoots football team represented the University of Oregon as a member of the Northwest Conference during the 1915 college football season.
+Led by fourth-year head coach Hugo Bezdek, the Webfoots compiled an overall record of 7–2 with a mark of 3–1 in conference play, placing third in the Northwest Conference.

 The game against USC in Los Angeles was delayed two days due to rain and played on Monday.
 Oregon did not play border rival Washington this season.